lapesd/lapesd-thesis/README.md

 # lapesd-thesis

-This is a template for writing thesis and dissertations (kind of) according to rules of the Federal University of Santa Catarina adopted after Resolution 46/2019/CPG.
+This is a template for writing theses and dissertations (kind of) according to rules of the Federal University of Santa Catarina adopted after Resolution 46/2019/CPG.
 This is a customization of the [ufsc-thesis-rn46-2019](https://github.com/alexishuf/ufsc-thesis-rn46-2019) class.

 ## Warning

 This template is **highly opinionated** and not a prime example of flexibility.
 In the interest of providing a configuration-free experience, many decisions are done inside the .cls.
 Also, since its audience is small, the **documentation consists of comments inside the .cls file and the example**.
-You can get a non-opinionated and well documented class that *only provides the university formatting rules* at the upstream class [ufsc-thesis-rn46-2019](https://github.com/alexishuf/ufsc-thesis-rn46-2019).
+You can get a non-opinionated and well-documented class that *only provides the university formatting rules* at the upstream class [ufsc-thesis-rn46-2019](https://github.com/alexishuf/ufsc-thesis-rn46-2019).

 # Usage